christianwgd/django_hockeydata_api/README.rst

 5. set the EXAMPLE_DIV and EXAMPLE_DIV in settings.py to suitable division-ids

 6. run using 'python manage.py runserver'.
 No database or user is required, so you can skip 'python manage.py migrate'.

 Bugs and suggestions
 --------------------

-If you have found a bug or if you have a request for additional functionality, please use the issue tracker on GitHub.
+If you have found a bug or if you have a request for additional functionality, please use the issue tracker on the project:

 https://git.wgdnet.de/cwiegand/django_hockeydata_api/issues